23MH1A1202/sagar-attendance/README.md

 # Sagar Attendance

-A personal web app to track student attendance from the AEC (Annamacharya Engineering College) portal with real-time push notifications.
+A personal web app to track student attendance from the AEC (Aditya college of engineering and technology, Surampalem, Andhra Pradesh) portal with real-time push notifications.

 > ⚠️ **This is a personal project.
 It is not open for contributions or external use.**